Philosophy (60 EC), 2013-2014

-- the ability, on the basis of the deepened knowledge of philosophy acquired during the programme, are able to deal with complex philosophical problems and formulate judgments based on information from different kinds of source, even when this information is incomplete or uncertain;
+- are able to handle philosophical complexity and to formulate judgments based on information from diverse sources, even if this information is limited or incomplete;

-- a realistic view of the reliability of their own conclusions;
+- have a realistic view of the tenability and reliability of their own conclusions;

-- the ability to integrate different approaches to philosophical questions and/or compare them with each other.
+- are able to integrate or confront different approaches to philosophical questions.

-- the ability to write philosophical papers that show the potential to approach the level of articles in national and international academic journals in the field of philosophy.
+- are able to write philosophical papers whose quality shows the potential to come close to that of articles in refereed journals in the field.

 - Learning skills